-6.5.7 Bone monitoring
+7.5.7 Bone monitoring

-BMD in HIV-negative MSM has been examined within iPrEx, iPrEx-OLE and CDC safety studies [10-13].
-Patients aged under 25 years suffered the greatest loss in BMD although BMD at both hip and spine recovered following PrEP discontinuation, slower recovery was observed in those over 25 years old versus those under 25 years [10].
-BMD changes in young HIV-negative African women who had detectable TDF in 75-100% of plasma samples, was 1.4% lower in those receiving TDF or TDF-FTC after 48 weeks of follow-up.
-Importantly, 48 weeks after treatment discontinuation, effects on BMD appeared to be reversible [12,13].
+BMD in HIV-negative MSM has been examined within iPrEx, iPrEx-OLE and CDC safety studies [14-17].
+Patients aged less than 25 years suffered the greatest loss in BMD although BMD at both hip and spine recovered following PrEP discontinuation; slower recovery was observed in those over 25 years old versus those under 25 years [14].
+BMD changes in young HIV-negative African women, who had detectable TDF in 75-100% of plasma samples, was 1.4% lower in those receiving TDF or TDF-FTC after 48 weeks of follow-up.
+Importantly, 48 weeks after treatment discontinuation, effects on BMD appeared to be reversible [16,17].

-Based on the above, no routine bone density monitoring is recommended for PrEP users, although supplementation with vitamin D and calcium may be considered, particularly if additional risks for osteopenia or osteoporosis as a good practice point although there is no evidence currently to support this.
+Based on the above, no routine bone density monitoring is recommended for PrEP users, although supplementation with vitamin D and calcium may be considered, particularly if additional risks for osteopenia or osteoporosis as a good practice point, although there is no evidence currently to support this.